ToCalibrate/Interest_Rate_Model/docs/evolution.md

 If we want a calibration for zero coupon bond price, we derive the risk neutral pricing formula using Feyman-Kac.
 Solving the PDE gives us an Affine Term-Structure Model.
 Detailed derivation will be given in the next few sections.

-Now, to overcome the possibility that interest rate will go negative and balance the effect of expected return and risk/volatility, three researchers proposed a new model form in 1985 named after their initials CIR:
+Now, to overcome the possibility that interest rate will go negative and balance the effect of expected return and risk/volatility, three researchers proposed a new model form in 1985 named after their initials C.I.R.:

 $$
 dr(t) = k(\theta - r(t))dt + \sigma \sqrt{r(t)} d\tilde{W}(t) \hspace{0.5cm} \text{(CIR 1985)}